Workers tend to avoid near miss reporting because of the time it takes to do the paper work. It’s an undoubted truth of the workplace.

-WorkforceDocs also includes a desktop portal, where administrators and management will be able to quickly track near misses and follow up with any actions to ensure completion.
-The key performance metrics will be front and center each time management logs into the portal.
+WorkforceDocs software also includes a desktop portal, where administrators and management are able to quickly track near misses and follow up with any actions to ensure completion.
+Therefore field management key performance metrics will be front and center each time administrators or a supervisor logs into the portal.

 Moving into a world of Simplicity and Efficiency

 Near Miss Reporting is moving beyond the pen and paper process and into a world of simplicity and efficiency.
 By adopting these tools, the near miss becomes a non-event, and industrial accident prevention is better maintained by your workers.